 Air pressure in an airplane cabin has a significant impact on the health of passengers.
 During flights, passengers experience a drop in air pressure that is about 10 to 20 percent lower than the ambient pressure.
 Even this small drop in air pressure can have a profound effect on lung health.
 Most people do not experience any symptoms from these conditions, but people with underlying health conditions can be affected by the changes in air pressure.

 If you are traveling in a densely wooded area, be sure to wear clothing that protects you from bug bites.
+And we are not talking about mattresses and bed bugs here.
 Long-sleeved shirts, long pants, and closed-toed shoes are ideal.
 To keep mosquitoes at bay, wear clothing that is pre-treated with insect repellent, such as permethrin.
 Be sure to wear clothing that covers your ankles and tucks shirts into pants.
 If you’re traveling with children, use insect repellent on their clothing, especially if they’re going to be exposed to the bugs.
 You should also wash your hands frequently, and apply hand sanitizer that contains at least 60% alcohol.